darren1504/Cafe_Stargazer/README.md

 # Cafe_Stargazer
- My first time making a website for a school project
+ My first time making a website for a school project using pure HTML and CSS It's a space and constellations themed cafe website Still a work in progress!